brendanhay/network-metrics/README.md

 Preliminary API documentation is available [on Hackage](http://hackage.haskell.org/package/network-metrics).

-> The API is currently in flux, and conversion between the universal `Counter`, `Gauge`, and `Timing` ctors to the respective sink types is not completed.
+> The API is currently in flux, and conversion between the universal `Counter`, `Gauge`, and `Timing` ctors to the respective sink types is not yet completed.

 <a name="gmetric" />